 - Any additional cost for an apprenticeship standard where the University) charges more than the funding cap (this will be agreed in advance).

-Your apprentice is responsible for funding the costs of any travel or accommodation to attend face-to-face, off-the-job training and replacement certificates for previous qualifications.
-Other than this, your apprentice must not be asked to finance or contribute towards the cost of the apprenticeship.
-Should they choose to leave an apprenticeship early, you cannot claim training or assessment costs back from them.
+Your apprentice is responsible for funding the costs of any travel or accommodation to attend face-to-face, off-the-job training, graduation ceremonies and replacement certificates for previous qualifications.
 Furthermore an apprentice is subject to the same contract law as any other member of staff.